matholroyd/dps/README.md

 - Add a `TXT` DNS record for the domain you want to resolve with the format `'dps:endpoint url=<YOUR_DPS_SERVER_ROOT_URL>'`
 - The URL must be a HTTPS URL.

-For instance, if your domain is `example.com`, you might set DNS record to point to `https://example.com/dps` or `https://dps.example.com`, and thus your DNS record might look like.
+For instance, if your domain is `example.com`, you might set DNS record to point to `https://example.com/dps` or `https://dps.example.com`, and thus your DNS record might look like:

     'dps:endpoint url=https://dps.example.com'
     'dps:endpoint url=https://example.com/dps'

-Note non-root path URLs should be allowed, e.g. `/dps`, so that a DPS endpoint can be added to an existing website, and thus a domain owner can have the flexibility of leveraging an existing HTTPS certificate.
+Note non-root path URLs should be allowed, e.g. `/dps`, so that a DPS endpoint can be added to an existing website, and thus a domain owner can leverage an existing HTTPS certificate for a website they are already running.

 *Additional DNS records...*